33-centimeter band

 The 33-centimeter or 900 MHz band is a portion of the UHF radio spectrum internationally allocated to amateur radio on a secondary basis.
-It ranges from 902 to 928 MHz and is unique to ITU Region 2.
+It ranges from 902 to 928 MHz and is unique to ITU Region 2 (Americas).
 It is primarily used for very local communications as opposed to bands lower in frequency.
 However, very high antennas with high gain have shown 33 centimeters can provide good long-range communications almost equal to systems on lower frequencies such as the 70 centimeter band.
 The band is also used by industrial, scientific, and medical (ISM) equipment, as well as low-powered unlicensed devices.
 Amateur stations must accept harmful interference caused by ISM users but may receive protection from unlicensed devices.

 The 900 MHz frequency is also used as a reference band e.g. to express the total power or impact of the electric field "E" - expressed in V/m - or the power density "S" - expressed in W/m2 - of the overall cellular frequencies emission caused by all frequencies s.a. the four bands 850 / 900 / 1,800 / 1,900 MHz – which many GSM phones support and mobile phone operators use - used by all mobile phone operators at the same time to a certain space where e.g. humans are exposed to these frequencies over a certain span of time.
 More: Mobile phone radiation and health section.

 In ITU Region 3, New Zealand domestically allocates 915 MHz to 928 MHz to amateurs.
 In Australia, this spectrum is allocated to radiolocation and scientific-medical services.